Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis

 which can be solved explicitly for $p^a$ in terms of the components of $E^A_{~ i}$,

 or alternatively be used to eliminate the components $E^0_{~i}$ in favour of $p^a$.
 Yet, we will instead introduce $\bar X^A=(1,0,\ldots,0)$ and write,

-where we parametrise the Lorentz matrix $\Lambda^A_{~ B}$ by only a boost $p^a$,\footnote{In principle we could generalise this to include also a rotation, which only appear in the second column and thus not affect the form of $X^A$, but since we will absorb any rotations into the spatial vielbein, this will be redundant.}
+where we parametrise the Lorentz matrix $\Lambda^A_{~ B}$ by only a boost $p^a$,\footnote{In principle, one could generalise this to include also a rotation, which only appears in the second column and thus not affect the form of $X^A$, but since we will absorb any rotations into the spatial vielbein, this will be redundant.}

 Factoring out $\Lambda^A_{~B}$ from the vielbein $e^A_{~\mu}= \Lambda^A_{~B}\bar{e}^B_{~\mu}$, we can introduce the spatial vielbein $\bar{E}^A_{~i}$,

 where the orthogonality condition implies,